Are Pitching Machines Bad?

 Benefits of a Pitching Machine

 To be a good hitter in baseball, you need to put the time in and work on your skills.
 A pitching machine can help cater to independent skills that a hitter might be lacking, such as confidence at the plate, consistency, and hand-eye coordination.
+Nowadays, many companies offer customizations for pitching machines, allowing you to upgrade it to fit your needs.

 Redefine Batting Practice